jdi-docs/jdi-dark/source/includes/_technical_documentation.md

 ```

-By default JDI logging is defined in the next variables:
+JDI Dark logging is defined in the variables:

-**LOG_REQUEST = RestMethod::logRequest** located in package *com.epam.http.requests*, where logRequest method uses:
+**LOG_REQUEST = RestMethod::logRequest** located in the package *com.epam.http.requests*, logRequest method uses:

 + ILogger object method info(String msg, Object... args) - for console logging
 + AllureLogger.startStep(String message, String requestData)  - for allure logging

-**LOG_RESPONSE = RestResponse::logResponse** located in package *com.epam.http.response*, where logResponse method uses:
+**LOG_RESPONSE = RestResponse::logResponse** located in the package *com.epam.http.response*, logResponse method uses:

 + ILogger object method info(String msg, Object... args) - for console logging
 + AllureLogger.passStep(String responseData, String uuid) - for allure logging

-**Customizing logging**
+**Customized logging**

-For customizing logging you should redefine these static variables
++ For customizing logger just for one or several tests:

-+ For customizing logger just for one or several tests -it's necessary to return logging variable in original state.
+ it's necessary to return logging variable in original state.
 + If it is used allure logging - don't forget to include allure logging in the redefining variable.
 + For customizing allure logging -it's necessary to redefine it in both variables: LOG_REQUEST and LOG_RESPONSE